LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

             ExecuteStager();
 ```
 You can bet your ass that if some kind of AV sees the string ```GruntStager``` it will fall into havoc.
-Having that code in our VisualStudio we can highlight the string we want to replace and hit ```ctrl + r``` and type the new name to rename it throughout the whole project.
+Having that code in our VisualStudio we can highlight the string we want to replace and hit ```ctrl + r``` to rename functions or variables or ```ctrl + alt + h``` to find and replace strings throughout the whole project.
 We will also apply this to the public class and all other suspicious sounding parts we find and will eventually end up with something like this:

 ![broken]({{ site.baseurl }}/images/2021-16-01/stager_rename.png "rename")

 What we can also do is concatenating strings instead of replacing them.
-So that ```GruntStager``` becomes ```'Gru'+'ntS'+'ta'+'ger'```.
+So that e.g. ```mimikatz``` becomes ```'mi'+'mik'+'atz'```.
 In several cases this is enough to fool AV if done properly.

 A usefull tool that comes in handy when you want to test your new code against Windows Defender or AMSI signatures is [Raste Mouse´s](https://twitter.com/_RastaMouse)[ThreatCheck](https://github.com/rasta-mouse/ThreatCheck).
 It will basically split your code into chunks of specific length and test it against the database of Windows Defender or AMSI, and tell you where in your code it gets flagged.